 Club Resource Guide

 Swimming WA's Club Resource Guide is the definitive information resource that provides everything your club needs.
-You can download a copy of the guide part 1 or part 2, or alternatively you can contact Swimming WA.
+You can download a copy of the 2011/12 Guide or alternatively you can contact Swimming WA.
+Due to size of file it needs to be downloaded in 2 parts.
+Click to download:

 Member and Child Welfare

 Swimming Australia has two applicable policies; Member Welfare Policy (MWP) and Child Welfare Policy (CWP).
 The Member and Child Welfare Policies are an essential part of Swimming Australia’s proactive and preventative approach to tackling inappropriate behaviour.
 We are committed to ensuring that everyone associated with Swimming Australia complies with the Member and Child Welfare Policies and ask all members and stakeholders to assist us in promoting these policies wherever possible.
 It is the responsibility of everyone involved in swimming, to be aware of these new policies, as they are applicable to all Swimming Australia stakeholders, directors, employees, contractors, volunteers and members, whether they are in a paid, unpaid or voluntary capacity.
 The Member and Child Welfare Policies and Behavioural Guidelines, assist in ensuring that every person involved in the sport of swimming, is treated with respect and dignity, is safe and protected from abuse.
 Links to these policies are provided below.

 Free Online Member and Child Welfare Course